Programs generation

 Functions

-int bf_program_new(struct bf_program **program, enum bf_hook hook, enum bf_front front, const struct bf_chain *chain)
+int bf_program_new(struct bf_program **program, const struct bf_chain *chain)

 void bf_program_free(struct bf_program **program)